-From time to time, all children love to have a space to call their own.
-It may be a place to chill, for binge movie watching, or a place to read.
-No other space offers this much comfort to kids than the runty bean bag chair.
-But, while you can easily buy one for your kids at the store, going for a DIY bean bag chair is oftentimes a better option.
+All children love to have a space to call their own.
+It may be a place to chill, for binge watching movies or for a place to read.
+Nothing offers more comfort to kids than the bean bag chair.
+Although you can easily buy one for your kids at the store, going for a DIY bean bag chair might be a better option.

-For the inexperienced, making a DIY bean bag chair can be a daunting process.
-You just do not know which part goes with which.
-It’s no simple feat—for sure—but the task does not necessarily have to be complex to follow.
-In fact, with just the right tutorial and materials at the side, you can easily make your own bean bag in just half an hour.
+For the inexperienced, making a DIY bean bag chair might seem a daunting process.
+It’s no simple feat—for sure—but the task doesn’t necessarily have to be complex.
+In fact, with the right tutorial and the materials at your side, you can easily make your own bean bag in just half an hour.

 - 2 pieces of upholstery weight fabric